Content from Read case data

 # ℹ 14,990 more rows

-This approach simplifies the data cleaning process, ensuring that categorical data in epidemiological datasets is accurately categorized and ready for further analysis.
+This approach simplifies the data cleaning process, ensuring that categorical variables in epidemiological datasets are accurately categorized and ready for further analysis.

 R